Sowjanya34322/the-devops-jouney/README.md

-micro service  - shoe shop examples  all individual Microservices talk through each other with API  - disadvantages too chatbot layers of   3 Tier Achitecture  UI - middlewere API-messah=ging bus-  Db- nodeJS most used Apps server for frontend
+micro service  - shoe shop examples  all individual Microservices talk through each other with API  - disadvantages too chatbot layers of   3 Tier Achitecture  UI - middlewere API-messah=ging bus-  Db- nodeJS most used Apps server for frontend   NPM -Node package mngr - used to compile java script CI Tools -cloud- Azure Devops  - one of Orchestartion for CI

+Puppet, Chef, salt infra as code   in Infra as code

+to simplify  XML - they came up with YAML - YAML yet another markup language JASON  -

+Datadog Dynatrace  - Application Performance monitoring tools
+prometheus -

+Orchestration tools   zookeeper does the API's orchestration to talk within them